This article describes the steps involved to block the anonymity network Tor.

 Tor uses a range of different firewall ports.
 In the past, it has mainly used 80, 443, 9001, 9050 and 9150.
 However, this has changed in some of the more recent updates.

-Firstly, set up a Firewall rule to block high ports (1024-65535).
+Firstly, set up a Firewall rule to block the Tor layer 7 signature.
 If you have a Smoothwall UTM, follow these instructions:

 - Go to Network > Firewall > Firewall rules.